Recent cases successfully establishing Business Assets Disposal Relief (Entrepreneurs’ Relief)

 We have dealt with and resolved a great many problems in our time.
 Our clients work with us because we combine legal expertise with tax expertise.
 A reduction in the number of professional advisers needed is always a good move.
 If HMRC scrutinises a transaction then the availability of good documentation is often the determining factor.
 Documentation can make the difference between reducing the rate of capital gains tax to 10% or paying tax at higher rates.

-Our recent cases where we managed to secure the more favourable 10% tax rate available under entrepreneurs’ relief include:
+Our recent cases where we managed to secure the more favourable 10% tax rate available under Business Assets Disposal Relief (entrepreneurs’ relief) include:

 Our client came to see us in good time before the sale of the company.
 This meant that we were able to advise that his wife would need to be working in the business either as a director or an employee for at least one year before the sale.
 We drafted the employment contract and made sure she was on the payroll.
 It is important that some work is actually undertaken by the spouse – in this case assisting with marketing.

-The company was sold for more than £20 million but 10% CGT was paid on the first £20 million by the couple as it was covered by entrepreneurs’ relief.
-CGT at 20% was paid on the balance over £20 million.
+The company was sold for more than £2 million but 10% CGT was paid on the first £2 million by the couple as it was covered by Business Assets Disposal Relief (entrepreneurs’ relief).
+CGT at 20% was paid on the balance over £2 million.

 We acted for a director shareholder who was leaving the company following shareholder disputes, on the taxation of proceeds received following a buy-back of shares by the company.
 The director was planning on retiring and then selling his shares.
 We spoke to him in time and advised that either an employment or directorship had to exist at the point of sale.